Jeka107/AotD/README.md

-# Asylum Of The Damned - Final Project
+# Asylum Of The Damned - one of the two final project

 Work in a team of 4 people as lead unity devloper for 3 months.
 Better experience with GitHub and ClickUp platform.